Shop art print and framed art In a Roman Osteria by Carl Bloch

 Keywords : Italy, Painting, Realism, Rome, bar, cat, coffee, food, food, fork, knife, man, Painting, wine, woman

-Our recommendation for In a Roman Osteria by Carl Bloch
+In a Roman Osteria OF Carl Bloch

 The artwork